Woopaa: Achievements

 Woopaa has lifetime earnings over $350,000.
 He has the highest regular season average in history.
-He has the highest ride score in PBR history with Jose Vitor Leme of 98.75 points, the second-highest ride score in PBR history with Jose Vitor Leme of 97.75 points, and the third-highest ride score in PBR history with Dalton Kasel of 96.75 points.
+He has the highest ride score in PBR history with José Vitor Leme of 98.75 points, the second-highest ride score in PBR history with José Vitor Leme of 97.75 points, and the third-highest ride score in PBR history with Dalton Kasel of 96.75 points.